islanddove/ReactExpressSQLDemoApp/README.md

 This is a React/Express application deployed on heroku at https://react-express-sql-demo-app.herokuapp.com/

-The file server.js is the lynchpin of this project.
-When deployed, it handles requests for resources, as well as serves up the React application.
+server.js handles requests for resources, as well as serves up the React application.

 ## Testing
-* This project uses Jest
+* This project uses Jest for testing both the client and api

 ## client